forax/write_your_own_java_framework_exercices/interceptor/README.md

 3. We now want to be support the interceptor API, and for now we will implement it as an addon, without changing the support of the around advices.
-   Add a method `addInterceptor(annotationClass, interceptor)` and a method `finInterceptors(method)` that respectively add an interceptor for an annotation class and returns a list of all interceptors to call for a method.
+   Add a method `addInterceptor(annotationClass, interceptor)` and a method `findInterceptors(method)` that respectively add an interceptor for an annotation class and returns a list of all interceptors to call for a method.
    Check that the tests in the nested class "Q3" all pass.